OIPP: Object-Adaptive Impact Point Predictor for Catching Diverse In-Flight Objects: Experiment

 \subsubsection{Setup}

 To demonstrate the practical applicability of our approach, we conducted real-world catching experiments using a quadruped robot.
-The position of the robot was controlled by a PID controller, whose gains were adjusted to make the robot reach the predicted impact point as quickly as possible.
-Since \textbf{DIPP-NAE} achieved higher SR values than \textbf{DIPP-DPE} among the proposed methods, we conducted demonstrations only with DIPP-NAE.
-We tested two seen objects and two unseen object, and compared \textbf{DIPP-NAE} with \textbf{NAE} under similar conditions, keeping the robot's initial pose, throwing motion, and impact point as consistent as possible.
-The basket attached to the robot had a radius of 0.15\,m.
+The robot position was controlled by a PID controller, with gains tuned to reach the predicted impact point as quickly as possible.
+Since \textbf{OIPP-NAE} achieved a higher SR than \textbf{OIPP-DPE}, we report real-world demonstrations only for \textbf{OIPP-NAE}.
+We evaluated two seen and two unseen objects, comparing \textbf{OIPP-NAE} with \textbf{NAE} under comparable conditions by keeping the robot’s initial pose, throwing motion, and target impact point as consistent as possible.
+The basket radius was 0.15~m.